fwinkelbauer/Bumpy/README.md

 For each line of a specific file (found through the glob pattern) Bumpy uses the provided regular expression to extract the named regex group `?<version>`.

 **Note:** The content of the `?<version>` group has to match the form`\d+(\.\d+)*` (meaning `1`, `1.0`, `1.0.0`, `1.0.0.0` and so on) as this is the only format that is currently supported by Bumpy.

-## Example

-Check out the `.bumpyconfig` file to see how I manage Bumpy's version files using Bumpy.

 ## Trivia